Coldcard/ckcc-protocol/README.md

 Commands:
-  addr        Show the human version of an address auth        Indicate specific user is present (for HSM). backup      Creates 7z encrypted backup file after... bag         Factory: set or read bag number -- single use... chain       Get which blockchain (Bitcoin/Testnet) is... convert2cc  Convert existing Electrum wallet file into... debug       Start interactive (local) debug session eval        Simulator only: eval a python statement exec        Simulator only: exec a python script get-locker  Get the value held in the Storage Locker (not... hsm         Get current status of HSM feature. hsm-start   Enable Hardware Security Module (HSM) mode. list        List all attached Coldcard devices local-conf  Generate the 6-digit code needed for a... logout      Securely logout of device (will require... msg         Sign a short text message multisig    Create a skeleton file which defines a... p2sh        Show a multisig payment address on-screen. pass        Provide a BIP39 passphrase pubkey      Get the public key for a derivation path Dump... reboot      Reboot coldcard, force relogin and start over sign        Approve a spending transaction by signing it... test        Test USB connection (debug/dev) upgrade     Send firmware file (.dfu) and trigger upgrade... upload      Send file to Coldcard (PSBT transaction or... user        Create a new user on the Coldcard for HSM... version     Get the version of the firmware installed xfp         Get the fingerprint for this wallet (master... xpub        Get the XPUB for this wallet (master level,...
+  addr        Show the human version of an address auth        Indicate specific user is present (for HSM). backup      Creates 7z encrypted backup file after prompting user to... bag         Factory: set or read bag number -- single use only! chain       Get which blockchain (Bitcoin/Testnet) is configured. convert2cc  Convert existing Electrum wallet file into COLDCARD wallet... debug       Start interactive (local) debug session eval        Simulator only: eval a python statement exec        Simulator only: exec a python script get-locker  Get the value held in the Storage Locker (not Bitcoin... hsm         Get current status of HSM feature. hsm-start   Enable Hardware Security Module (HSM) mode. list        List all attached Coldcard devices local-conf  Generate the 6-digit code needed for a specific PSBT file... logout      Securely logout of device (will require replug to start over) miniscript  Miniscript related commands msg         Sign a short text message multisig    Create a skeleton file which defines a multisig wallet. p2sh        Show a multisig payment address on-screen. pass        Provide a BIP39 passphrase pubkey      Get the public key for a derivation path reboot      Reboot coldcard, force relogin and start over sign        Approve a spending transaction by signing it on Coldcard test        Test USB connection (debug/dev) upgrade     Send firmware file (.dfu) and trigger upgrade process upload      Send file to Coldcard (PSBT transaction or firmware) user        Create a new user on the Coldcard for HSM policy (also... version     Get the version of the firmware installed xfp         Get the fingerprint for this wallet (master level) xpub        Get the XPUB for this wallet (master level, or any derivation)
 ```